Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Background

-A key factor influencing the efficiency of the B\&B algorithm is how to select a fractional variable to branch on.
-So far, the strong branching policy \cite{applegate1995finding} has been found to produce the smallest B\&B trees among the existing heuristics.
+The efficiency of the B\&B algorithm is greatly influenced by the selection of a fractional variable $x_i$, also known as the branching process.
+The strong branching policy \cite{applegate1995finding} has been shown to produce the smallest B\&B trees among existing heuristics.
 Strong branching selects a branching variable by evaluating the expected bound improvement for each candidate variable.
+For more information on branching policy, please refer to Appendix \ref{section:branching_rules}.